irinaNMN/tasks-repository/README.md

 ### nested_list.html
 In this HTML file nested_list.html with a nested unordered list I import the external style file CSS wich is named listStyle.css.

+### ord_list_icons.html
+This is a file with an ordered list with icons.
+Here is an ordered list with the elements studied replace `default` bullet with a content emoji.